Deltares/iMOD-Documentation/docs/install.rst

 *******************
 Manual installation
 *******************

+**NOTE: These are install instructions preceding the first release**

-Currently, no stable installer has been created, so instead the plugin can be installed following the following steps:
+Currently, no stable installer has been created, only a batch script ``setup.bat``, that does the steps described further.
+If this batch script fails (as it often does), you can try the following steps manually:

 ^^^^^^^^^^^^^^^^^^
 1. Installing QGIS